-44. The solution must have the ability to share information and services with external systems, both as a data exchange opportunity and as a means of providing external functionality (RACs, Countries, Research Organizations, Institutions, etc.).
+The solution must have the ability to share information and services with external systems, both as a data exchange opportunity and as a means of providing external functionality (RACs, Contracting Parties, Research Organizations, Institutions, etc.).

-1.2.
-Functional requirements
+2. User needs analysis - Functional requirements

-45. Below there are the functional requirements that will characterize the information system:
+Below there are the functional requirements that will characterize the information system based on user needs analysis not related to IT development and maintenance of the system: